joegasewicz/react-bare-forms/README.md

 />
 ```
 ### Other Field Elements
-The rest of thesingle input fields.
+The rest of the single input *fields.

 #### TextArea Input _field
 ```typescript jsx